open-make/openmakewebsite/content/blog/2026-01-21-heroes-workshop-in-geneva/index.en.md

 banner: img/banners/geneva.jpg
 ---

-# A meeting about Open Science Hardware metaresearch
+# A focus on Open Science Hardware metaresearch

-The open science hardware foundation (OShF, an itenty created by the gathering for open science hardware -GOSH- community) had organised a workshop in Geneva with the goal to discuss and update the roadmap.
+The open science hardware foundation (OShF, an entity created by the gathering for open science hardware -GOSH- community) had organised a workshop in Geneva with the goal to discuss and update the GOSH roadmap.
+It was called HEROES for "Hardware Ecosystem Requirements for Open and Emerging Science".
-That roadmap was created 10 years ago at the first GOSH meeting, which was also organised in Geneva.
+A first roadmap was created 10 years ago at the first GOSH meeting, which was also organised in Geneva.
 This had been very intense and it confirmed that our local vision at Open.Make fits with the global vision of the community.
 In particular, the importance of involving knowledge transfer offices (also called technology transfer offices) in the devlopement of open science hardware was emphasized.
 In order to enable OSH prototypes to evolve into sustainable products, the manufacturing of the product should be included in early design and TTO office can play a major role in building sustainable models for the production of the OSH.